Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/Reconstruction (2019).md

 priority: medium
 ---

+# Towards Good Practices in Face Anti-Spoofing: An Image Reconstruction Based Method

+> [!abstract]
+> In this paper, a novel auto-encoder image reconstruction model is proposed to address the face anti-spoofing problem and introduces the multi-scale skip connections to excavate multi-level semantics contained in images.
+The proposed method utilizes an image reconstruction model to address the face anti-spoofing problem, guiding the network towards better reconstruction results.

 ## Quick Summary
 **Method:** Reconstruction
 - **Supervision:** RGB Input (live), ZeroMap (spoof)
 - **Backbone:** U-Net
 - **Input:** RGB
 - **Static/Dynamic:** S

+**Abstract:** In this paper, a novel auto-encoder image reconstruction model is proposed to address the face anti-spoofing problem and introduces the multi-scale skip connections to excavate multi-level semantics contained in images.
+The proposed method utilizes an image reconstruction model to address the face anti-spoofing problem, guiding the network towards better reconstruction results.